Mark Harper

-Harper was born in Swindon and studied Philosophy, Politics and Economics at Brasenose College, Oxford.
+Harper was born in Swindon and studied philosophy, politics and economics at Brasenose College, Oxford.
 He was a chartered accountant before his election to Parliament.
 Under the coalition government of David Cameron he served as Parliamentary Secretary for Political and Constitutional Reform before being promoted to Minister of State for Immigration in the 2012 reshuffle.
-During his tenure at the Home Office, he devised the controversial campaign in which advertising vans told illegal migrants to "go home".
-He resigned as Immigration Minister amid a scandal in February 2014, but quickly returned to government as Minister of State for Disabled People in the July 2014 reshuffle.
+During his tenure at the Home Office, he devised a controversial campaign in which advertising vans told illegal migrants to "go home".
+He resigned as Immigration Minister in February 2014, but quickly returned to government as Minister of State for Disabled People in the July 2014 reshuffle.

-Harper was promoted to Cameron's Cabinet as Chief Whip of the House of Commons following the 2015 general election; he served in the role for a year before being sacked by incoming Prime Minister Theresa May in 2016.
-Harper was a candidate for Leader of the Conservative Party in the 2019 leadership contest, finishing 9th out of 10 candidates with 10 votes.
+Harper was promoted to Cameron's cabinet as Chief Whip of the House of Commons following the 2015 general election; he served in the role for a year before being sacked by incoming Prime Minister Theresa May in 2016.
+Harper was a candidate for leader of the Conservative Party in the 2019 leadership contest, finishing ninth out of 10 candidates with 10 votes.
 During the Johnson premiership, he was the chair of the COVID Recovery Group of Conservative MPs advocating for looser COVID-19 restrictions.
 After Rishi Sunak became Prime Minister, Harper was appointed to the Cabinet as Secretary of State for Transport.

-Education and career before politics
+Early life and education

-Harper was born and raised in Swindon, Wiltshire, where he had a working class upbringing, his father a manual worker and his mother employed by a book club.
-He was educated at the Headlands Comprehensive School and Swindon College.
-He read Philosophy, Politics and Economics at Brasenose College, Oxford where he studied under Professor Vernon Bogdanor.
+Harper was born and raised in Swindon, Wiltshire, where he had a working-class upbringing: his father was a manual worker and his mother was employed by a book club.
+He was educated at Headlands Comprehensive School and Swindon College.
+He read philosophy, politics and economics at Brasenose College, Oxford, where he studied under Professor Vernon Bogdanor.

+Early career

 Upon graduation in 1991, Harper joined KPMG as an auditor.
 After qualifying as a chartered accountant, he joined Intel Corporation.
 In 2002, he left Intel to set up his own accountancy practice.

-Election to Westminster

-Prior to entering Parliament, Harper was the treasurer of the Swindon Conservative Association and served as vice-chairman for a year in 1998.
+Before entering Parliament, Harper was the treasurer of the Swindon Conservative Association and served as vice-chairman for a year in 1998.

-He contested the Gloucestershire seat of Forest of Dean at the 2001 general election, but was defeated by the sitting Labour MP Diana Organ.
-Organ retired at the 2005 general election and Harper gained the seat for the Conservatives with a majority of 2,049 votes, which was the same number of votes by which he was defeated at the previous election.
-At the same general election, Harper's wife, Margaret, stood for election as the Conservative candidate in Worcester, where she finished in second place to the Labour candidate, Michael Foster.

-Over subsequent elections Harper increased his majority; winning the 2019 general election with a majority of 16,000, having received 60% of votes cast.